 Each of the following problems presents a single statement.
 Indicate whether that statement is simple or compound.
 If it is simple, indicate whether it is positive or negative.
-If it is compound, indicate whether is conjunctive, disjunctive, hypothetical, or some combination of these-and do not forget to indicate the type of simple statements are involved there as well.
+If it is compound, indicate whether is conjunctive, disjunctive, hypothetical, or some combination of these.